How to make big decisions with confidence

 When you’re the boss, you are expected to make big decisions.
 Unfortunately, it’s very possible to reach the pinnacle of your career without having to make big decisions on your own.
-If you are facing such a task for the first time, it’s important that you keep these five leadership secrets in mind when you make big decisions.
+If you are facing such a task for the first time, it’s important that you keep these five tips in mind about how leaders make big decisions with confidence.

 If you want to act with confidence, take a moment to look at things from the bottom.
 Think about how you receive news of change when others give it to you.
 Do you immediately question them?
 Do you doubt their every move?
 If you are like most people, you probably don’t.
 The people to whom you announce your big decisions likely feel the same way about the things you do.
 If you can remember how people actually react to major decisions, you can be more confident in delivering the news.